Skip to main content

 You can create custom date-time values relative to the current time by using additional parameters that specify the duration.
 For example, you can set the time to be 5 minutes in the future or 1 hour in the past.
 The duration can be defined in seconds, minutes, hours, days, months, or years, and it accepts both positive and negative whole numbers.

 This feature is particularly useful when you need an API response that always returns a recent or dynamically adjusted date whenever the API is called.
-Below are some examples to help you customize date-time values:
+Below are some examples to help you get relative date-time values:

 SyntaxDescription & Sample Output